district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

 A few Qt functions return a container.
-If we want to iterate over the return value of a function using an STL-
+If we want to iterate over the return
-style iterator, we must take a copy of the container and iterate over the copy.
-For example, the following code
+value of a function using an STL-style iterator, we must take a copy of the
+container and iterate over the copy.
+For example, the following code is the
-is the correct way to iterate over the QList<int> returned by QSplitter::sizes():
+correct way to iterate over the `QList<int>`{.cpp} returned by
+`QSplitter::sizes():`{.cpp}

 ```cpp
 QList<int> list = splitter->sizes();